dustinpfister/blog_posts/_posts/js-math-pow.md

 ## 3 - limits of 2d images

 Now for an interesting example of the math pow method that has to do with the total possible number of image combinations in an image matrix with a fixed width, height and color depth.
 This is something of interest to me that I seem to keep coming back to now and then, because I find it so interesting.
-That is that there is a limit to what is possible in a 2d image, sure we are talking about very large numbers, even with very low resolution and color depth, but still it is not infinite.
+In fact I have made a [canvas example that is on this topic of a limit to what is possible in a 2d image](/2019/12/11/canvas-example-image-limits/).
+Sure we are talking about very large numbers, even with very low resolution and color depth, but still it is not infinite.

 When I think of the most basic form of an image I think of an image that is just one by one in pixel resolution, with a color depth of only two indexed colors.
 When it comes to that kind of image there are only two possible images one with a pixel that is of the first indexed color, and other which is the other indexed color.
 As the color depth increases on its way to true color, and as the resolution approaches infinity, the total number of possible images approaches, but never truly reaches infinity.
 So there is always a limit to the number of possible images, it is just that things can quickly get into a situation in which we are taking about crazy large finite numbers.